Sabahattin Ali: Early life

 He was born in 1907 in Eğridere township (now Ardino in southern Bulgaria) of the Sanjak of Gümülcine (now Komotini in northern Greece), in the Ottoman Empire.
 His father was an Ottoman officer, Selahattin Ali, and his mother Husniye.
 His father's family was from the Black Sea region.
 He lived in Istanbul, Çanakkale and Edremit before he entered the Teacher School in Balıkesir.
 His elementary and middle school education was interrupted by WWI, contributing to his difficult childhood.
 Then he was transferred from Balikesir to the School of Education in Istanbul, where he graduated in 1926 with a teacher's certificate.
 His various poems and short stories were published in the school’s student paper.
 After serving as a teacher in Yozgat for one year, he earned a fellowship from the Ministry of National Education and studied in Potsdam, Germany from 1928 to 1930.
-When he returned to Turkey, he taught German language in high schools at Aydın and Konya.
+When he returned to Turkey, he taught German language in high schools in Aydın and Konya.

 Later years

 While he was serving as a teacher in Konya, he was arrested for a poem he wrote criticizing Atatürk's policies, and accused of libelling two other journalists.
 He wrote a poem to Atatürk later stating "I was sentenced to prison for 1 year.
 What saddens me the most is not the sentence, but that your name is dragged into this as a means of personal revenge.
 I did not do such a thing and I want you to believe it.
 I ask for forgiveness.
 I can prove my innocence to an unprejudiced court free of ill thoughts and needless fears".

 Having served his sentence for several months in Konya and then in the Sinop Fortress Prison, he was released in 1933 in an amnesty granted to mark the 10th anniversary of the declaration of the Republic of Turkey.
 He then applied to the Ministry of National Education for permission to teach again.
 After proving his allegiance to Atatürk by writing the poem "Benim Aşkım" (literally: My Love or My Passion), he was assigned to the publications division at the Ministry of National Education.
 Sabahattin Ali married Aliye on 16 May 1935 and had a daughter, Filiz.
 He did his military service in 1936.
-He was called back to military service twice during WWII, like most Turkish adult males at the time.
+He was called back to military service twice during WWII, like most Turkish adult men at the time.
 He was imprisoned again and released in 1944.

-He also founded and edited a popular weekly magazine called Marko Paşa (pronounced "Marco Pasha"), together with Aziz Nesin and Rıfat Ilgaz.
+Ali founded and edited a popular weekly magazine called Marko Paşa (pronounced "Marco Pasha"), together with Aziz Nesin and Rıfat Ilgaz.
 In the period between 1941 and 1944 he was among the directors of a monthly sociology journal entitled Yurt ve Dünya based in Ankara.
+He was among the contributors of the literary magazine Adımlar in 1944.